 The University's bank does not allow us to present a returned check a second time; a replacement payment must be rendered to the University.
-When satisfactory replacement payment has been made, the returned check is given back to the maker.

-A personal check will not be accepted to replace the returned item; payment must be made in the form of cash, money order, cashier's check, or credit/debit card payment.
 A history of returned checks may lead to a requirement that all future payments be made in certified funds, money order, or a credit/debit card.

 If a student fails to pay any tuition, fees, charges, or expenses or a student fails to make acceptable payment arrangements to bring their student account current, the University may refer the delinquent account to a collection agency or report the student to credit bureaus.
 The student is responsible for all collection charges associated with the collection of the debt, including but not limited to: collection agency fees, reasonable attorney's fees, court costs, and all other charges allowed by law.
 These costs may add over 33 1/3% to the balance due.
 Once an account has been referred to a collections agency, the additional collections fee cannot be removed from the account and the student must make all payment arrangements with the collections agency.

 Tuition, fees, charges, and expenses may not be dischargeable in bankruptcy and may survive after the bankruptcy has closed.
 A student may still owe the debt to the University after the bankruptcy.